What is a DVT?

 - pacemaker (because the leads are in the deep arm veins)

-And among women, there are additional significant DVT risk factors:
+Among women, there are additional significant DVT risk factors:

 - oral contraceptives